About Class A recycled water

 Approval and endorsement of Class A recycled water

-In Victoria, EPA endorses Class A recycled water schemes, under EPA guidelines.
+In Victoria, EPA approval is required for Class A recycled water schemes, under the Environment Protection Act 2017.

-EPA Victoria is responsible to assess and endorse Class A schemes to:
+EPA Victoria is responsible to assess and approve Class A reuse schemes to:

 - make sure that the water is fit for use